davidgohel/officedown/README.md

     “reference\_docx” which serves as a template for the pandoc document.

     With rmarkdown, you can reuse all paragraph styles.
-With officedown, you can also reuse table and list styles.
+With `{officedown}`, you can also reuse table and list styles.
 These features are based on the use of Word templates (`reference_docx`).
     It is recommended to learn how “Word styles” work for paragraphs, tables and lists if you never really used Word styles.

     > These styles are to be defined in a Word document that serves as a
     > template.
 You must first create a Word document (or edit an